Bisphosphoglycerate mutase

-Bisphosphoglycerate mutase (BPGM) is an enzyme expressed in erythrocytes and placental cells.
+Bisphosphoglycerate mutase is an enzyme that in humans is encoded by the BPGM gene.
+It is expressed in erythrocytes and placental cells.
 It is responsible for the catalytic synthesis of 2,3-Bisphosphoglycerate (2,3-BPG) from 1,3-bisphosphoglycerate.
 BPGM has both a mutase and a phosphatase function, but these are much less active, in contrast to its glycolytic cousin, phosphoglycerate mutase (PGM), which favors these two functions, but can also catalyze the synthesis of 2,3-BPG to a lesser extent.

 Tissue distribution

 Because the main function of bisphosphoglycerate mutase is the synthesis of 2,3-BPG, this enzyme is found only in erythrocytes and placental cells.
 In glycolysis, converting 1,3-BPG to 2,3-BPG bypasses the ATP-generating phosphoglycerate kinase reaction, consequently, no net ATP is generated when glucose is metabolized through the Luebering–Rapoport pathway.
 Since the main role of 2,3-BPG is to shift the equilibrium of hemoglobin toward the deoxy-state, its production is really only useful in the cells which contain hemoglobin, such as erythrocytes and placental cells.